SPRINT-MND/MS PhD Programme

 Our current SPRINT MND/MS PhD students

 Projects include clinical/psychology, nursing, and social science...

 Scottish PhDs in motor neurone disease & multiple sclerosis research

-The SPRINT-MND/MS programme is funded by the Scottish Government in partnership with the five Universities, and reflects a growing commitment to research into these neurodegenerative diseases that are a major public health threat as well as often being devastating to families.
-These studentships will boost and cement the flagship existing cross-disciplinary research networks that exist in Scotland for these two conditions and, ultimately, make a difference to patients’ lives.
+The SPRINT-MND/MS (Scottish PhD Research & Innovation Network Traineeships in MND/MS) programme is a network of PhD studentships across Scotland, to promote research into all aspects of motor neurone disease and multiple sclerosis.
+The programme is funded by the Scottish Government in partnership with five Universities (Aberdeen, Dundee, Edinburgh, Glasgow and St Andrews), and reflects a growing commitment to research into these neurodegenerative diseases that are a major public health threat as well as often being devastating to families.
+These studentships boost and cement the flagship existing cross-disciplinary research networks that exist in Scotland for these two conditions and, ultimately, make a difference to patients’ lives.

 Bobby Beaumont is working on the project Quantitative interactomics to identify cellular pathways affected in Spinal Muscular Atrophy, with Dr Judith Sleeman at the University of St Andrews.

 Gina Gnanasampanthan is working on the project Investigating the pathophysiology in Motor Neuron Disease (MND/ALS) using rodent and human iPSC-based models, with Professor Gareth Miles at the University of St Andrews.